Janna Szangolies

 The Three Layers of Translation

-In our work with founders, we’ve found it useful to describe translation in three layers: mechanical, contextual, and cognitive.
+In our work with business owners, we've found it useful to describe translation in three layers: mechanical, contextual, and cognitive.
+This framework sits at the centre of how we approach operational diagnosis: understanding which layer a problem lives in determines what kind of work is actually needed to solve it.

 The Mechanical Layer